 Harbor porpoise are not listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
-At present, U.S. commercial fishery-related annual mortality levels less than 9.1 animals per year (i.e., 10% of PBR) can be considered insignificant and approaching zero mortality and serious injury rate.
-The estimated level of human-caused mortality and serious injury (0) is not known to exceed the PBR (91).
-Because the abundance estimates are 10 years old and the frequency of incidental mortality in commercial fisheries is not well known, the Southeast Alaska stock of harbor porpoise is classified as a strategic stock.
+Because the PBR is unknown, the level of annual U.S. commercial fisheryrelated mortality that can be considered insignificant and approaching zero mortality and serious injury rate is unknown.
+The estimated level of human-caused mortality and serious injury based on observer data (21.8) and stranding data (1) is 22.8.
+Because the abundance estimates are 12 years old and the frequency of incidental mortality in commercial fisheries is not known, the Southeast Alaska stock of harbor porpoise is classified as a strategic stock.
 Population trends and status of this stock relative to OSP are currently unknown.